Survival in Speculative Markets. LEM Working Paper 2015/32. SLIDES.

 Our findings extend previous results in the literature to the large class of discrete time processes with bounded increments.

 The Wisdom of the Crowd Revisited, with Filippo Massari

-a market selection argument implies that the trader with the most accu-
+beliefs.
+However, a market selection argument implies that prices eventu-

 A Model of Market Sentiment, with Giulio Bottazzi e Daniele Giachini